hit-haa18/AgriVerify/README.md

 Some Improvements that needs to be done :

-1. Make the page look more beautiful rightnow rightnow it just looks basic.
+1. Make the page look more beautiful rightnow it just looks basic.
 2. Implement push protocol properly
 3. Implement NFT feature
 4. Make it more seamless without any lag